I Am The 85%

 The more time I spent in church, the less people I encountered who shared the gospel consistently and faithfully.
 Most simply invited people to events and hoped that people would eventually give their life to Christ through the proclamation of others.

-I questioned my own drive to evangelize, especially since so many experienced Christians (less than 2% on some estimates) neglect the command to evangelize, wondering if I was misguided.
+I questioned my own drive to evangelize.
+Especially since so many experienced Christians (less than 2% on some estimates) neglect the command to evangelize.
+I wondered if I was misguided. if I had a zeal that was not according to knowledge.
 However, reading the Word of God continued to resound with our responsibility to proclaim His excellencies since He has called us out of darkness and into His marvelous light.

 So I started teaching classes on evangelism.